 Since their invention, FPV drones have become more powerful, featuring more powerful motors, higher battery voltages, and range.
 This has led to incredible power-to-weight ratios and top speeds of up to 180mph (290km/h) for the fastest racing drones.

 What is a Micro Quad?

-4 inch is the middle child.
-This category started to get more attention when the 250g weight limit was introduced in some countries, while the 4″ is the biggest size that can achieve that without impacting performance too much.
+4-inch drones gained popularity due to the 250g weight limit introduced in some countries, because 4″ is the biggest drone size that can achieve this weight limit without giving up too much performance.

 2-Inch, 2.5-inch and 3-Inch

 2-inch and 3-inch drones are popular because of their small size and decent performance.
 They can do nearly anything a 5-inch drone can do, except for carrying a GoPro.

 Typical build specs: 2-4S lipos 300-800mah, 13xx-15xx